aimms/documentation/webui/table-widget.rst

 The following aspects are not (yet) supported, but may be subject to further improvements:

 • No support for the display of units of measurement (in the downloaded Excel file).
 Only the plain values (without units) are subject to the download/upload actions.
 • There is no dedicated 'procedure upon upload'.
-The reason for this is that currently the upload changes are applied as if they were a sequence of manual edits.
+The reason for this drawback is that currently the upload changes are applied as if they were a sequence of manual edits.

 Creating Read-Only Cells